Ready to Get Started?

 - recognising, respecting and acknowledging his feelings and needs – this is what we're calling empathy,

 - honestly admitting her own feelings and needs – this is what we're calling assertiveness.

 Poor ability to create rapport is a handicap both in life and at work.
-This course gives you the two crucial skills you need for creating or building rapport.
+This course gives you the two crucial emotional intelligence skills you need for creating or building rapport.
 We help you examine what you say and the way you say it, the extent to which it builds or detracts from your rapport with others, and what changes you could make that would increase your rapport.
 Then we help you practise until you're confident you succeed in building rapport.
 The course includes a great deal of private and confidential one-to-one coaching.